spoddutur/spark-notes/jupyter-spark-setup.md

  ./jupyter-scala --id scala-develop --name "Scala (develop)" --force
  ```

 4. Installation is over.
-You should see an output that looks something like this after running the last command:
+You should see an output that looks something like this after running the last command where it mentions setting up of `scala-develop kernel`:
 ```markdown
  output: Run jupyter console with this kernel with jupyter console --kernel scala-develop